Best Breathing Exercises for Anxiety

 Here’s a quick look at how they stack up in my mind:

-The holding your breath part in 4-7-8 can be a little tricky.
+The holding-your-breath part of 4-7-8 can be a little tricky.
 I definitely started with a shorter count, like 4-4-6, and worked my way up.
 The main thing is that your exhale is longer than your inhale.

 Quick Relief vs Long-Term Benefits

-I read this interesting thing from Stanford Medicine that said breathing exercises can actually work faster than mindfulness practices for calming your body down.
-A doctor there said something like when you learn to control the physical feelings of stress, you're in a better position to actually deal with the thing that's stressing you out.
+This is an interesting fact I read in Stanford Medicine: breathing exercises may be much quicker than mindfulness practices at calming your body.
+One doctor there told me that if you learn to manipulate the physical sensations of stress, you are better placed to actually deal with whatever is thrilling you.
 That makes a lot of sense to me.

 Adding Breathwork to Your Daily Routine